Clerical celibacy: Fourth century

-The Directa Decretal of Pope Siricius (10 February 385) states: "We have indeed discovered that many priests and deacons of Christ brought children into the world, either through union with their wives or through shameful intercourse.
+The Directa Decretal of Pope Siricius (385) states: "We have indeed discovered that many priests and deacons of Christ brought children into the world, either through union with their wives or through shameful intercourse.
 And they used as an excuse the fact that in the Old Testament—as we can read—priests and ministers were permitted to beget children."
+Two other Papal decrees of the time, Cum in Unum and Dominus Inter, demanded an end to the "scandal" of priests failing to uphold perpetual sexual abstinence, and rejected the claim that St. Paul had permitted priests to remain married by declaring that Paul only meant to disbar polygamists.
+Both decrees described continence as an ancient obligation from scripture and the tradition of the Church fathers.

-Saint Hilary of Poitiers (315–68), a Doctor of the Church, was a married bishop and had a daughter named Apra, who was baptized together with her father, when he and his wife became Christians.
-Among Popes of the 4th, 5th and 6th centuries, the father of Pope Damasus I (366–84) was a bishop.
-Pope Felix III (483–92), whose father was almost certainly a priest, was the great-great-grandfather of Pope Gregory I the Great (590–604).
-Pope Hormisdas (514–23) was the father of Pope Silverius (536–37).
+Hilary of Poitiers (315–368), a Doctor of the Church, was a married bishop and had a daughter named Apra, who was baptized together with her father, when he and his wife became Christians.
+Among Popes of the 4th, 5th and 6th centuries, the father of Pope Damasus I (366–384) was a bishop.
+Pope Felix III (483–492), whose father was almost certainly a priest, was the great-great-grandfather of Pope Gregory I the Great (590–604).
+Pope Hormisdas (514–523) was the father of Pope Silverius (536–537).
 No statement is given on whether, among these, the children in question were born when their fathers were still laymen.

 As for the East, the Greek ecclesiastical historians Socrates and Sozomen, who wrote a century after the event, reported that the First Council of Nicaea (325) considered ordering all married clergy to refrain from conjugal relations, but the Council was dissuaded by Paphnutius of Thebes.